 During Fall 2016, the duo went back into recording at Aaron's home studio and teamed up with Grammy Award-Winning engineer Cassidy Turbin (Beck, Bat for Lashes, Miya Folick) to helm mixing & post-production duties for the 'Collapse EP (2017)'.
 The EP's lead single "Eighteen Minutes" further showcased the band's more atmospheric explosive post-rock & shoegaze influenced sound that had developed through their live performances.
 In an interview with Girl Underground Music, Lauren states “Collapse was written earnestly, touching on the subjects of personal hardship dealing with death, loss of love, self-loathing, mental exhaustion and the struggle to maintain strength.
 We decided to name this EP Collapse because it just felt right and sincere.
 When you hit rock bottom, there is no place to go but up.
 So the EP is themes on the idea of moving on and forgiving.
 It’s based on the concept of burning down the past, letting go of the idealistic future and living in the present."
 The EP received praise from the international indie blogosphere such as Canada's The Revue who quoted "The spatial darkness that occupies 'Collapse' is mesmerizing, as the tinges of the electric guitar and the cosmic production fill the air."
 Twin Oaks was later joined with Marilyn Beltran & Aroldo Rios to complete the band's full line-up.

-The band has independently released music since its formation and have continued to do so with the January 2018 self-recorded & produced 'Living Rooms EP', a collection of intimate and sparse sessions recorded in a live setting in various open spaces.
+The band continued to independently release their music with the January 2018 self-recorded & produced 'Living Rooms EP', a collection of intimate and sparse sessions recorded in a live setting in various open spaces (much akin to the band's bedroom folk beginnings).
 The band has since shared the stage with Mt.
 Joy, Flora Cash, Emma Ruth Rundle, AKW, and NAVVI.

 "Their sparse approach creates a spaciousness that lets the bittersweet compositions breathe, suffused with the calmness of a sunlit early morning.
 One could easily describe it as dreamy or blissful, but there's nary a shrouded note - these are songs that pulsate with quiet emotion and golden-hued translucence." - The Deli Mag